 If you end up reading Beartown and loving it, the sequel, Us Against You, is just as incredible.
 Plus, it’s available on BookOutlet for only $5.50!
 I’d also recommend his other novels, A Man Called Ove and Britt Marie Was Here.
 Beartown ended up on my favorite novels of the decade list, but in reality all of Backman’s novels could have been added!

 Beartown by Fredrik Backman

-About the Book – This story takes place in Beartown, a small community of tough folk living deep in the forest.
+About the Book – The story takes place in Beartown, a small community of tough folk living deep in the forest.
 These people live hard lives and hockey is their only escape.
 When the amateur hockey team makes it to the national semifinal, everyone believes this is the town’s chance for survival.
-A win could mean better sponsors, better players, and renewed interest from the rest of the country.
+A win could mean better sponsors, better players, and a renewed interest from the rest of the country.